jacob-daniel-clg/food-quality-detector/README.md

 ## Author & Acknowledgments

 **Author**: Jacob Daniel R

 This project was conducted as part of the **Naan Mudhalvan** initiative.

-You can connect with me through my professional platforms:
+You can connect with me through my
 - [LinkedIn](www.linkedin.com/in/jacobdanielr)
 - Email: [jacobdanielr82@gmail.com]